 The amenities that make Mound an attractive residential community also impact cost.
 While housing costs are not as high in Mound as other Lake Minnetonka communities, it is still a concern for those desiring to move to or remain in the community.
-While higher density projects are not necessarily less expensive, the diversification of the housing stock will likely include some lower cost options.
-In addition, the addition of new options may provide existing single-family homeowners an alternative which may free up some other naturally occurring affordable housing options.
-The City continues to seek opportunities to partner on the creation of affordable housing options.
-The City recognizes, however, that there may not be many opportunities as due to limited transit and employment options, the City is a more appropriate location for those able to have an automobile.
+The addition of new options may provide existing single-family homeowners an alternative which may free up some other naturally occurring affordable housing options.
+Opportunities for affordable housing in the City are likely limited, in part, because of the lack of sites available for new, large scale development and transit service.

-As a developed community, most of the new housing options will come through redevelopment of private property.
-The City has created mixed-use districts to provide flexibility and encourage the development of attractive neighborhoods with a mix of medium and high density residential options.
+As a developed community, most of the new housing options will come through infill development of private property.
+The City has created mixed-use districts to provide flexibility and encourage the development of attractive neighborhoods with a mix of residential options.